zanettin/incompose/docs/withPropsOnChange.md

 const withCounterState = withState('count', 'setCount', 1);

 /**
- * if next counter value can be devided by 2 without any rest
+ * if next counter value can be divided by 2 without any rest
  * the function on the `specialProp` key will be re-executed
  * and the new value set.
 Otherwise nothing will change and
  * your heavy calculation won't be executed.